 Fry the bacon

-- Heat the skillet on medium heat.
-When hot, add the bacon and fry crispy.
-Remove the bacon and let it drain.
+- Add the bacon and fry crispy.
+Remove the bacon and let it drain on a paper towel.

 Saute the noodles

 - Reduce the heat to medium low and add the butternut squash noodles into the skillet with the bacon fat.
 Cover and let cook 4-5 mins.
 Stir once or twice.

 - Remove the noodles and set aside.
 Remove the skillet from the heat and reduce to the lowest heat.

 - Add the cream, salt, pepper and cheeses to the skillet (still removed from the heat).
 Let it warm.
 If it begins to boil or pop, remove it from the heat.Have a cup of cold water on standby.

 - After it has warmed for 2 mins, SPOON the cream into the bowl with the yolks and MIX AFTER EACH SPOONFUL.
 This is called tempering – gradually raising the temperature of the yolks to the temperature of the cream so they don’t scramble.